Fujifilm X-Pro2 Review

 Conclusion

-These are significant increases and the Dura models are in a new premium category.
+These are significant increases, and the Dura models are in a new premium category.
 Check the market for pre-owned copies of the X-Pro2.
 I have seen them as low as $700.00 and a few hundred more for a mint copy.

 Pros

-Wonderful vibrant colors and great image quality
+• Wonderful, vibrant colors and excellent image quality

 Cons